MadModsBattletech/BourbonVanillaEnhanced/README.md

 * You can choose a png for your pilots avatar (Thx to morphyum)
 * Dekker, Behemoth, Medusa and Glitch look really good now (Thx to kohour)
+* MechParts cost is adjusted depending on how many of them you'd need to assemble a Mech
 * The Argo holds a nice surprise
 * Shops have some regular gear
 * Some more opportunities to get your hands on SLDF Mechs